tomekent/portfolio/content/post/formation-flight-potential/index.md

 Follow on work from my PhD has recently been published in the [Journal of Aircraft](https://arc.aiaa.org/doi/10.2514/1.C035954) and is titled ["Potential of Formation Flight for Commercial Aviation: Three Case Studies"]({{< ref "publication/kent-2020-JOA">}}).

-The paper explores the concept of utilising the fuel-saving benefits of formation flight within a commerical flight setting.
+The paper explores the concept of utilising the fuel-saving benefits of formation flight within a commercial flight setting.

 I'd like to take the opportunity to have a quick summary overview of our approach and some of the exciting results.